rppicomidi/midi2piousbhub/README.md

 device.
 The Connected MIDI Device sends it to the hub on connection; it is a more friendly name than USB ID, and is the easiest way to assocate the Connected MIDI Device with all the other info.
+- **Dedicated Device**: The DIN MIDI ports, the Bluetooth LE MIDI interface, and USB C Device interface always have place holders in the system, so you can always route them.
+These are therefore dedicated devices.

 # Command Line Commands
 ## help